 DefinitionIleus is a type of non-mechanical bowel obstruction.
 It results when peristalsis stops.
 Peristalsis is the wavelike contractions that push contents through the digestive system.

 |Small Bowel Distention|

 |Copyright © Nucleus Medical Media, Inc.|

-CausesIleus is caused by damage to the nerves controling the intestines from surgery, infection, low blood flow, trauma, medications or changes in the body chemistry.
+CausesIleus is caused by damage to the nerves controlling the intestines from surgery, infection, low blood flow, trauma, medications or changes in the body chemistry.

-Risk FactorsFactors that increase your risk of getting ileus include:
+Risk FactorsFactors that increase your chance of ileus include: